Azure Newsletter: January 2018

 Launched last year on Azure, GabrielsVault was created as a new generational message platform.
-The grief that follows someone’s death can be a lonely time for a spouse, child, or others left behind.
-GabrielsVault helps users remind family and friends of humor, shared stories, or offer guidance and direction into the future.
-Users can create unique messages, store them securely on Azure, and automatically deliver messages into the future either on a specific date and time or following their death using the automated Legacy Delivery process built on Azure.
+The grief that follows someone’s death can be a lonely time for a spouse, child or others left behind.
+GabrielsVault helps users remind family and friends of humor, shared stories or offer guidance and direction into the future.
+Users can create unique messages, store them securely on Azure and automatically deliver messages into the future either on a specific date and time or following their death using the automated Legacy Delivery process built on Azure.
 With GabrielsVault, a legacy of stories can last for generations.

 Download e-book: Azure Virtual Datacenter

 Make the most of Azure capabilities while respecting your existing security and networking policies with the Azure Virtual Datacenter approach.
-As IT organizations and business units deploy enterprise workloads to the cloud, they must balance governance with developer agility.
+As IT organisations and business units deploy enterprise workloads to the cloud, they must balance governance with developer agility.
 The Azure Virtual Datacenter model helps you achieve this balance with an emphasis on governance.
 Download now.

 Download guide: Azure Stack: Building an end-to-end validation environment

 This guide helps you plan for an end-to-end Azure Stack validation environment using the Azure Stack Development Kit.
 It covers many of the core concepts required to build a functional Azure Stack environment, including subscriptions, services, quotas, plans and offers.
 You will learn about the constructs and configurable options available in Azure Stack and how to tackle the key considerations of planning a successful implementation.
 Download now.

 This guide shows you how to design scalable, resilient and highly available apps, based on proven practices from successful customer engagements.
 Read the guide on the Azure Architecture Center and use the following diagram to understand the structure of the guide.